This article was written by basketballhq.com co-founder Kyle Ohman.

 - High hands on every closeout.

-- Active hands on and off the ball.
+- Have active hands both on and off the ball.

-- Great angles on and off the ball.
+- Take great angles both on and off the ball.

 - Bump cutters.